 Issues to Consider

-Anticipating and addressing health issues.
+Anticipating and addressing Health and Wellness issues.

 Technology is handy for family caregivers.
 It’s a way to discreetly check on your parents to make sure they’re okay–and be assured that if anything is wrong, you’ll know right away.
-Gadgets and apps can keep Mom independent longer, determine if she is taking her medication and track her health.
+Gadgets and apps can keep Mom independent longer, determine if she is taking her medication and track her health and wellness.
 With easy-to-navigate websites and apps, your parent (and you) can gather health information, log onto support forums to vent, pick up strategies, connect with others in similar straits or fi nd the latest medical treatments and resources on disease-specific organizations.

 If you or they want to check exercise levels, look no farther than wearable fitness trackers like Fitbit, Jawbone and smartphones or simple gadgets such as pedometers that measure steps.
 The Lively Wearable from GreatCall contains a discreet emergency response button with a built-in activity tracker for the active senior.

 With medication, the question is not just, “is your dad taking his pills,” but “are they being taken as prescribed?”
 There are gadgets, known as “medication management systems,” that remind Dad when it’s time for his pills via email, text, phone, a talking voice or a buzzer.
 If he doesn’t take them, you may be notified by email or text.
 Most systems let you remotely check on did-he-or-didn’t-he with your phone, tablet or computer.